-There are two recommended deployment strategies for a Rancher instance that manages downstream Kubernetes clusters.
+There are two recommended deployment strategies for a Rancher server that manages downstream Kubernetes clusters.
 Each one has its own pros and cons.
 Read more about which one would fit best for your use case.

 Hub & Spoke Strategy